ajahne/blog/_drafts/2018-10-14-CTO-meetup-options-for-scaling-team-beyond-nyc.md

 - [Dmitry Koltunov](https://www.linkedin.com/in/dmitry-koltunov-cfa-0598241/) - Co-Founder & CTO, Alice
 - [Jesse Landry](https://www.linkedin.com/in/jesselandry/) - ITechArt Group
 - [Daniel Rolnick](https://www.linkedin.com/in/daniel-rolnick-6a36922) - CTO, Shopkeep

 Each presenter provided a different perspective on scaling.
-Dmitry and Daniel discussed the challenges and opportunities with scaling, while Jesse provided the partner perspective.
+Dmitry and Daniel discussed the challenges and opportunities with growing an organization based in NYC, while Jesse provided the partner perspective on supporting.
 Each brought extensive experience and insight to the discussion.

 ## Offshore vs distributed
 - monolithic vs micro services
 - More orchestration and monitoring
-- Alert when things arevdevuating
 - Give people what and why (pitch tech team like investors, product owner does it)
 - Hard to motivate, hard to keep culture
 - Can’t talk about why enough